Poisson groupoids and moduli spaces of flat bundles over surfaces: Double Poisson groupoids and decorated surfaces

 we just have to check that they are compatible in the sense of a double Lie groupoid structure.
 Let us put $M=\hom(\Pi_1(\Sigma,V),G)$ and let $\mu:M \rightarrow G^E$ be the moment map as in \S \ref{sec:quisur}.
 We have that the moment map $\mu^4:M^4 \rightarrow G^{4E}$ is a morphism of double Lie groupoids between the pair groupoid $M^4$ with both sides equal to $M^2$ over $M$ and the pair groupoid $G^{4E}$ with both sides equal to $G^{2E}$ over $G^E$.
 So the multiplications on $M^4$ are given by

-for all $a,b,c,d,a',b',u,v\in M$ and analogous formulae hold for $G^{4E}$.
-Let us adopt the notation that we used in the proof of Theorem \ref{thm:poigro}.
+for all $a,b,c,d,a',b',x,y\in M$ and analogous formulae hold for $G^{4E}$.
+Let us adopt the notation that we used in \S \ref{subsec:quoid} and in Proposition \ref{pro:quoid}.
 First of all, we have to verify that the subgroupoid $\mathcal{H} \hookrightarrow G^{4E}$ is in fact a double Lie subgroupoid.
 But we can see that so is each of the factors $\mathcal{H}_e$ and hence their product is a double Lie groupoid.
 Indeed, the double Lie groupoids that we get are the following in each of the respective cases of \eqref{eq:holgro}:

 where each of the horizontal groupoid structures is a pair groupoid groupoid structure and the vertical ones are product groupoid structures.
 We get an analogous description of the corresponding $\mathcal{H}_e $ if $e$ lies in $T$ or is adjacent to an edge in $T$.
 Then $(\mu^4)^{-1}(\mathcal{H} )$ is also a double Lie groupoid.